 Whereas the prophets hurl their invective against the vicious and the hypocrites, this writer's target is the well-meaning person who likes a good sing and turns up cheerfully enough to church; but who listens with half an ear, and never quite gets round to what he has volunteered to do for God....If we are tempted to right this off as a piece of Old Testament harshness, the New Testament will disconcert us equally with its warnings against making pious words meaningless, or treating lightly what is holy (Mt.
 7: 21ff; 23: 16ff; 1 Cor.
 11: 27ff.).
-No amount of emphasis on grace can justify taking liberties with God, for the very concept of grace demands gratitude; and gratitude cannot be casual.
-165
+No amount of emphasis on grace can justify taking liberties with God, for the very concept of grace demands gratitude; and gratitude cannot be casual.164

 Indeed, some of Qohelet's advice sounds similar to Jesus' admonition in the Sermon on the Mount against vain repetition in prayer.
 Religion for the sake of impressing others, or God, is meaningless.
 Going to the temple (church attendance; v.
 1), long public prayers (vv.
 3, 7), public vows or promises to God (vv.
 4-6)-all of this is meaningless if the heart is not sincere.
 When men are exhausted through long hours of wearisome labor, they dream dreams which make little sense to them.
 Likewise, long prayers which are nothing but a multiplication of words are void (empty) of meaning (v.
 3, 7).
-In the contract of the sake of impressing others, or God, is meaningless.
-Going to the temple (church attendance; v.
-1), long public prayers (vv.
-3, 7), public vows or promises to God (vv.
-4-6)-all of this is meaningless if the heart is not sincere.
-When men are exhausted through long hours of wearisome labor, they dream dreams which make little sense to them.
-Likewise, long prayers which are nothing but a multiplication of words are void (empty) of meaning (v.
-3, 7).
+166

 If Qohelet's entire discourse in Ecclesiastes is interpreted pessimistically, and the carpe diem sections sarcastically or cynically, then this section must also flow in the direction of cynicism.
-168 If he is a convinced cynic who believes that all of life is meaningless, from whence (from where) comes his concern for true religion?
+167 If he is a convinced cynic who believes that all of life is meaningless, from whence (from where) comes his concern for true religion?
 What does he care whether one is sincere or hypocritical?
 All religion is striving after wind, and religious people die like irreligious people (2: 14-15).
 According to this view, Qohelet warned us earlier that God has so ordered every event in its proper time (3: 2-8) so that men would recognize that He is in control and so that man cannot do anything to discover the meaning and purpose of his existence.
 This mystery is designed for one main purpose (note the self-contradiction): to make man fear Him (3: 14).
 Qohelet comes to the same conclusion in 5: 7, "Rather, fear God."
 He has offered similar advice concerning vows.
 It would be better not to make a vow at all than to vow and not keep it.
 You would only make God angry with you (v.
 6).
 Following the pessimistic interpretation, Qohelet does not view God in the covenantal sense of Yahweh, the promise-keeping God who is intimate with His people.
 He does not even use the word, Yaheweh, throughout his autobiography.
-Rather, God is a judge who keeps account of our sin (cf. Job 7: 20) and gives man the grievous task of living in this world without knowing the purpose of living.
+Rather, God is a judge who keeps account of our